Associate Professor of Political Science

-Megan Mullin is a scholar of American political institutions and behavior, focusing on how political and social processes contribute to environmental outcomes.
-She has a secondary appointment as Associate Professor in the Department of Political Science.
-Her main areas of research are in decentralized governance, water management, and climate change politics.
-Her work has appeared in Nature, American Journal of Political Science, Journal of Politics, and Journal of Public Administration Research and Theory, among other journals, and she is author of Governing the Tap: Special District Governance and the New Local Politics of Water (MIT Press, 2009), which won the Lynton Keith Caldwell Award for the best book in environmental politics and policy.
-Before coming to Duke, Mullin served on the faculty at Temple University.
+Megan Mullin is a scholar of American political institutions and behavior, focusing on environmental politics.
+She has secondary appointments in the Department of Political Science and the Sanford School of Public Policy and currently serves as Director of Graduate Studies for the University Program in Environmental Policy (UPEP).
+Her work has appeared in Nature, American Journal of Political Science, and Journal of Politics, among other journals, and she is author of Governing the Tap: Special District Governance and the New Local Politics of Water (MIT Press, 2009).

 - Ph.D., University of California at Berkeley 2005

 Mullin, M, and Hughes, S. "Local Water Politics."
 The Oxford Handbook of Water Politics and Policy.
 Ed.
 K Conca and E Weinthal.
 2016.

 Mullin, M. "Local Boundaries."
 The Oxford Handbook of State and Local Government.
 Ed.
 DP Haider-Markel.
 Oxford University Press, April 2014.
 (Chapter)